obsidianmd/obsidian-help/en/Getting started/Glossary.md

 ## Vault

+`Aliases: local vault, local data`

 A **vault** is a folder on your file system which contains [[#note|notes]] and an `.obsidian` folder with Obsidian-specific configuration.
 See also [[How Obsidian stores data]].

+### Remote vault

+`Aliases: Remote data`

+A [[Local and remote vaults|remote vault]] is a copy of your local vault that is maintained with [[Introduction to Obsidian Sync|Obsidian Sync]].
+The remote vault data is updated based on changes to local data.

 ## View